New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Observable effects of pulsars with LV

-In this section, we overview the observable effects of pulsars with LIV~\cite{Bailey:2006fd, Shao:2013wga, Shao:2014oha}.
+In this section, we overview the observable effects of pulsars with LV~\cite{Bailey:2006fd, Shao:2013wga, Shao:2014oha}.
 In Sec.~\ref{Sec21}, We establish the coordinate system and present the transformation of $\bar{s}^{\mu\nu}$ between different Lorentz frames.
-After that, we introduce the spin precession of solitary pulsars and orbital dynamics of binary pulsars in the presence of LIV respectively in Sec.~\ref{Sec22} and Sec.~\ref{Sec23}.
+After that, we introduce the spin precession of solitary pulsars and orbital dynamics of binary pulsars in the presence of LV respectively in Sec.~\ref{Sec22} and Sec.~\ref{Sec23}.